jbossdemocentral/bpms-ecm-demo/README.md

    - at user task, form presented that allows user to download service agreement, edit & sign agreement, upload signed document to complet task.

-   - view document stored either on filesystem in container using terminal used to launch container (/tmp/{date-time-stamp-dir}/mobile-service-agreement.txt) or on CMIS online storage at http://tinyurl.com/cmis-demo  (login: admin/admin)
+   - view document stored on filesystem in container using terminal used to launch container (/tmp/{date-time-stamp-dir}/mobile-service-agreement.txt).
      ```

 Running demo